 Route to adoption

-If, following the Information Evening you would like to go one step further you will be invited to complete an Expression of Interest form.
-An adoption social worker will then contact you to arrange an information and counselling visit at your home.
+If, following the Information Event, you would like to go one step further you will be invited to complete a ‘Home Visit Request Form’.
+You will need to return the form to One Adoption Agency in Leeds who are the host agency.
+An adoption social worker will then contact you to arrange an Information and Counselling Visit (ICV) at your home.

 A decision will be made after the information and counselling visit whether the social worker feels we are able to continue with your application to become an approved adopter.
 If you are to proceed with the process you will be given a Registration of Interest form.
 On receipt of the completed Registration of Interest form the Adoption Team Manager will make a decision within 5 days about accepting your Registration.

 Once we have accepted your Registration of Interest you will be allocated a social worker from the Team who will work alongside you and guide you through the pre-assessment process.
 This should normally take no longer than two months.
 During this time we will take up police and other checks and references.
 We will also ask you to attend for a medical with your GP.
 You will have a ‘Stage One Agreement’ with your worker and you will be advised about further learning and will need to attend our Preparation Training sessions.